 Having spent four summers at Eureka Springs… enjoying its delightful climate and drinking its marvelous waters, I am prepared to state that in my opinion, as a health resort and as a place for building up of an overworked or run down system, it has no equal in the Southwest.
 The air is perfectly pure and exhilarating.
 The scenery is grand beyond description…

 Important in these narratives is the pure, exhilarating air, the mild temperatures, the stunning scenery, and the fact that all three can only be found in such salubrious equilibrium in Eureka Springs, Arkansas.
-In emphasizing these attributes and understanding them as geographically specific and interrelated regard to their effects on human health and well-being, the authors of these testimonials were playing into a discourse already developed by an increasingly active group of scientists interested in the field of medical climatology.
+In emphasizing these attributes and understanding them as geographically specific and interrelated with regard to their effects on human health and well-being, the authors of these testimonials were playing into a discourse already developed by an increasingly active group of scientists interested in the field of medical climatology.

 Historians have produced a substantial amount of literature on medical climatology, paying particular attention to its development and consequences in colonial settings.
-Ideas linking local climates to health are ancient, historians often their articulated origins to Hippocrates’ Airs, Waters, Places, written sometime in the fifth century B.C.
+Ideas linking local climates to health are ancient, historians often trace their articulated origins to Hippocrates’ Airs, Waters, Places, written sometime in the fifth century B.C.E.
 European exploration and colonization brought westerners into contact with peoples and environments drastically different from their own, and one way they attempted to understand their difference was through what has later been termed climatic determinism—the weather, winds, waters, and airs of a place, they believed, had a profound influence on the physiology and psychology of the humans that lived there.
-Because of the far-reaching consequences this discourse had for colonial endeavors and the people enslaved, displaced, disrupted, and otherwise dehumanized, it should come as no surprise that much of the scholarship on climatology has centered around its relationship to imperial enterprise, race, power structures, and the shaping of the Other.
+Because of the far-reaching consequences this discourse had for colonial endeavors and the people Europeans enslaved, displaced, disrupted, and otherwise dehumanized, it should come as no surprise that much of the scholarship on climatology has centered around its relationship to imperial enterprise, race, power structures, and the shaping of the Other.

 One important point many of authors writing on climatology in colonial settings make is that very rarely is knowledge about the climate of a location produced and understood “objectively.”
 Mark Carey has developed this idea in his work on the construction of climates in Peru and the British West Indies.
 He argues that perceptions of climate have historically had just as much to do with “environmental, social, cultural, political, intellectual, and economic factors… as with scientific knowledge and atmospheric conditions.”
 His work shows that hot, humid climates once understood to be incredibly harmful to European constitutions were by the mid-twentieth century being marketed as healthful retreats, largely independent of medico-scientific developments often thought to be monumental in the making of modern bio-medicine.
 If climates were being constructed in the global south, Americans—specifically those settling western regions like Arkansas—were certainly keeping up with the times.